-The underwriters propose to offer some of the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the common units to dealers at the public offering price less a concession not to exceed \$0.52 per common unit.
-If all of the common units are not sold at the initial offering price, the underwriters may change the public offering price and the other selling terms.
+The underwriters have advised us that they initially propose to offer part of the common units directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$0.70 per common unit under the public offering price.
+After the initial offering of the common units in this offering, the offering price and other selling terms may from time to time be varied by the underwriters.